Talbot Wharf: An historic boatyard.

 Market Drayton wharf, 1845

-A map of 1845 shows the wharf and many of the adjacent buildings, including the stables still standing by Bridge 62 (just below the number 87 on the plan), and the Talbot Pub, a favourite with boaters ever since (number 88 on the plan).
+A map of 1845 shows the wharf and many of the adjacent buildings, including the stables still standing by Bridge 62 (just below the number 87 on the plan), and the Talbot Pub, a favourite with boaters until its closure several years ago (number 88 on the plan).
 The name of Talbot suggests an association with the Earls of Shrewsbury.

 In 1890 the Hazledines sold out to the Lilleshall Company.
 There had always been a resident agent at the wharf; when the Lilleshall Company took over the then agent, George Lewis, transferred to the new firm.
 The Lilleshall Company ceased retail sales of coal in about 1915.
 William Skitt then traded as a coal merchant from the wharf until the 1940s.